 There are many articles written on the do’s and don’t’s of writing.
-I don’t know if such a thing exists for each person who wishes to write must write their own way.
-Through the act of writing, they will come to discover what they like and what they don’t like and in doing so, create their own do’s and don’t’s which may be contradictory to the public consensus.
-If that is the case then so be it.
-Contorting your writing in order to fit into how someone else thinks, takes away from the uniqueness of your own thought and style.
+I don’t know if such a thing exists because each person who wishes to write must write their own way.
+Through the act of writing, they will come to discover what they like and what they don’t like and in doing so, create their own do’s and don’t’s.
+Contorting your writing in order to fit into how someone else thinks takes away from the uniqueness of your own thought and style.
 So, one has to be comfortable with their own writing and write for the purpose of writing and not to become popular or to sell a bunch of books.
 At least that is how I view it.
 Writing for the sake of writing.

 In his memoir, What I Talk About When I Talk About Running, Haruki Murakami expresses similar notions.
 The book is a combined effort on his views on running and on writing and how the action of running has influenced his writing.

 What’s crucial is whether your writing attains the standards you’ve set for yourself.
 Failure to reach that bar is not something you can easily explain away.
 When it comes to other people, you can always come up with a reasonable explanation, but you can’t fool yourself.
 In this sense, writing novels and running full marathons are very much alike.
 Basically a writer has a quiet, inner motivation, and doesn’t seek validation in the outwardly visible.

 It is an inner standard that one must aim for and not external validation.
 In running, you are trying to beat your previous time even if it is only by one minute or trying to go further than you have gone before.
 Similarly, with writing, you are trying to create something that is approved by your own standards and limitations.
 Text that pushes you slightly further than your comfort zone and it doesn’t matter if one person reads that or a million, the inner validation is all one needs.